MartinBulla/SnowyPlover_cycles/READ_ME.txt

 For any publication making substantial use of the data, please contact Martin Bulla (bulla.mar@gmail.com) or Clemens Küpper (ckuepper@orn.mpg.de), as the authors welcome the opportunity for collaboration and wish to comment prior to publication.

+The detailed information about the computer/software set up is available from sessionInfo.txt
 ---------------------------------------------------------------------------
 CONTENT
 1. Supplementary Information.